egrabska/OGH2023/README.md

 Repository with materials for the "**Environmental analysis using satellite image time series in R**" workshop on [OpenGeoHub Summer School 2023](https://opengeohub.org/summer-school/opengeohub-summer-school-poznan-2023/).

+The instructions for this workshop are [here](https://egrabska.github.io/OGH2023/) (work still in progress!).

 # What are satellite image time series?

 Satellite time series are a collection of repeated observations or measurements obtained by satellites over a specific geographical area over a period of time.